alexeil/sikb-api/README.md

 `mvn clean install`

-To perform a successful build, you need to have a running postgresSQL instance with the right schema (persistence\src\main\resources\initdb.sql).
+To perform a successful build, you need to have a running postgresSQL instance withe a database named `sikb` with the right structure (persistence\src\main\resources\initdb.sql).

 You can either use [Docker] configuration (docs\docker\compose.yml) or download your own [PostgresSQL].